eNMS-automation/eNMS/docs/inventory/pools.rst

 A pool is automatically updated by eNMS:

-- after being created (as long as its 'never update' flag is not set)
+- after being created (as long as its 'manually defined' flag is not set)

-All pools are updated (as long as their 'never update' flag is not set):
+All pools are updated (as long as their 'manually defined' flag is not set):

 - when eNMS starts, or restarts
 - when a device is manually added to the inventory